18 April 2025

 There are a few apocryphal New Testament gospels which claim after Jesus died, a few of the zombies revived saints testified to the Judean senate that they’d seen Jesus break into hell, step on the devil’s neck, and release a bunch of Old Testament saints.
 Entertaining stories, but way too many historical and scriptural inaccuracies for them to be anything but Christian fanfiction.

-Apparently a centurion (if not his entire century) was supervising the crosses, and his response to how Jesus died was either “He sure seemed a good guy,” or “Holy crap, it’s the son of God!”
-We have no idea what this centurion’s religion was, and if he was your typical Greco-Roman pagan, he believed the gods had lots of sons.
-(The Roman senate had even declared Caesar Augustus one of them.)
+Apparently a centurion (if not his entire century, his unit of 100 soldiers) was supervising the crosses, and his response to how Jesus died was either “He sure seemed a good guy,” or “Holy crap, it’s the son of God!”
+We have no idea what this centurion’s religion was.
+If he was your typical Greco-Roman pagan, he believed the gods had lots of sons.
+(The Roman senate had even declared Cæsar Augustus one of them.)
 So his “son of God” comment might’ve meant the very same thing Luke describes him saying: Jesus seemed a good guy.
 Then again, who knows?—all sorts of unexpected people turn out to be listening to the Holy Spirit.

 In John the aftermath is a lot less miraculous.
 The Pharisees couldn’t abide crucifixion victims striving to breathe on Sabbath; it counts as work.
 So they petitioned the Romans to “humanely” dispatch them, with enough time so they could stick ’em in a tomb, then go get baptized, before Sabbath began at nightfall.
 (On 3 April, that’d be 6PM.)
 Hence the Romans “humanely” broke their shins, making it impossible for them to hoist themselves up to breathe.
 Suffocation happened in minutes.